directangular/str-api-docs/source/index.html.md

 ```

 Once you have personal access token for a user, you can make API requests
 on their behalf.
-ShopTheRoe expects the API key to be included in all API
+Sonlet expects the API key to be included in all API
 requests to the server in an HTTP header that looks like the following:

 `Authorization: Bearer <token>`